 Associated companies and joint ventures are included in the consolidated financial statements using the equity method from the date the Group’s significant influence or joint control commences until the date it ceases.
 The Group’s share of the associated company’s or joint venture’s profit for the financial period are shown as a separate item before the Group’s operating result, on the line Share of result of associates and joint ventures.
 The Group’s share of the associated company’s or joint venture’s changes recorded in other comprehensive income is recorded in the Group’s other comprehensive income.
 Wärtsilä’s proportion of the associated company’s or joint venture’s post-acquisition accumulated equity is included in the Group’s equity.
 If the Group’s share of the associated company's or joint venture's losses exceeds its interest in the company, the carrying amount is written down to zero.
 After this, losses are only recognised if the Group has incurred obligations from the associated company or joint venture.

 Assets held for sale and discontinued operations

 Non-current assets and assets and liabilities related to discontinued operations are classified as held for sale if their carrying amounts are expected to be recovered primarily through sale rather than through continuing use.
 Classification as held for sale requires that the following criteria are met; the sale is highly probable, the asset is available for immediate sale in its present condition subject to usual and customary terms, the management is committed to the sale and the sale is expected to be completed within one year from the date of classification.

-Result from discontinued operations is shown separately in the consolidated statement of income and the comparative figures are restated accordingly.
+The result from the discontinued operations is shown separately in the consolidated statement of income and the comparative figures are restated accordingly.
 Non-current assets held for sale are presented in the statement of financial position separately from other items.
-The comparative figures for statement of financial position are not restated.
+The comparative figures for the statement of financial position are not restated.

 Translating the transactions in foreign currencies